sci-42ver/SDF_exercise_solution/README.md

 ## lack
 2.4
 # chebert solution comment
+It seems to have no test files by searching "r:seq" with only 1 result file.
 ## 2.1 (See code comments in this repo)
 ## 2.2
 - `combine-arities` is a bit different due to `arity-list`.